PintoGideon/notes/React/Advanced.md

 render method is merged into the tree of fiber nodes.
 Every React element has a corresponding fiber node.
 Fiber nodes aren't recreated on every render.
 These are mutable data structures that hold components state and the DOM.

-Every React element is converted into a Fibe node of corresponding type that describes the work that needs to be done.
+Every React element is converted into a Fibe node of corresponding type that describes the work that needs to be done